Current Status: The 2023 legislative session begins March 7. Advocates are working to ensure a bill is introduced at that time.

-Current Status: S 1860 was introduced in January 2022 by Senator Tina Scott Polsky, and referred to the committees on Education, Judiciary and Rules.
+Previously: S 1860 was introduced in January 2022 by Senator Tina Scott Polsky, and referred to the committees on Education, Judiciary and Rules.
+The bill did not receive a hearing.

 - Connect with New Voices Florida on Twitter or Facebook, or by emailing firstname.lastname@example.org.